ec-jrc/abcd/waan/README.md

 `waan` is a general purpose waveforms analysis software.
 It allows users to define their own pulses analysis routines, without worrying about the inner workings of the ABCD data acquisition system (DAQ).
-The user is responsible to write two libraries in C99, that take a waveform as input and outputs a processed event.
+The user is responsible to write two libraries in C99, that take a waveform as input and outputs one or more processed event.
 The user functions can be modified and reloaded at runtime, simplifying the development phase.

 ## Structure